Flora alternatives

 What is the difference between NodeTool and Flora?

 Flora is a hosted, closed-source creative canvas for AI image and video, billed in credits.
-NodeTool is an open source (AGPL-3.0), BYOK node-based canvas that spans image, video, audio, and text, connects to every major provider at list price, and can be self-hosted or run as a desktop app with local models.
+NodeTool is an open-source (AGPL-3.0) visual canvas, run on your own keys, that spans image, video, audio, and text, connects to every major provider at list price, and can be self-hosted or run as a desktop app with local models.

 Is NodeTool a free alternative to Flora?